 Many different Soundfonts are available on the Internet: some free, some commercial.
 For a list of free soundfonts, see below.

 After finding and decompressing a SoundFont (see →below), double-click to open it.
 In most cases, the SoundFont file type will already be associated with MuseScore, and MuseScore will start and a dialog will appear asking if you want to install the SoundFont.
-Occasionally an application other than MuseScore will be associated with the SoundFont file type; if this is the case, you will need to right-click or control-click on the file, so as to display a menu from which you can choose to open the file in MuseScore.
+Occasionally an application other than MuseScore will be associated with the SoundFont file type; if this is the case, you will need to right-click or Ctrl-click on the file, so as to display a menu from which you can choose to open the file in MuseScore.
 In either case, when the dialog appears asking if you want to install the SoundFont, click "Yes" to place a copy of the SoundFont file in MuseScore's SoundFonts directory.
 This directory can be viewed or changed in MuseScore's Preferences, but the default location is:

 macOS and Linux: